The Definitive Buying Guide

 • Designed to comply with permitted development in most cases

 All Crown models (Contemporary, Heritage, Sandringham, Clarence and Buckingham) share this same core build.
 The Professional and Premium tiers on the Sandringham, Clarence and Buckingham don't change the structure or the included kit — they differ on finish detail (cladding timber, flooring grade, interior wall finish and a handful of other touches).
-The critical point is: every Crown garden room, from the entry Contemporary upward, has triple glazing, AC, aluminium doors, SIPs construction, TRADA-standard design and the full electrical package in the base price.
+The critical point is: every Crown garden room, from the entry Contemporary upward, has triple glazing, AC, aluminium doors, TRADA-standard design and the full electrical package in the base price.
+The Sandringham, Clarence and Buckingham use structurally engineered SIPs; the Contemporary uses traditional timber stud construction with OSB3 sheathing, breathable membranes and high-performance insulation.

 Glazing Choice — Free Alternative Prefer the integrated-blind option?
 Crown Pavilions offers double glazing with integrated blinds as a free standard alternative to triple glazing — at no extra cost.
 Pick whichever suits your space and lighting preferences.